 As discussed in our article about Images and Accessibility, images in PDFs need alt text to be accessible for screen readers.
 Alt text in PDFs is vital for accessibility, especially with screen readers.
 It provides textual descriptions for images, ensuring that individuals with visual impairments can understand the content.
 Without alt text, important details and context in images may be lost, hindering accessibility.
 By including concise and informative alt text, content creators contribute to a more inclusive digital environment, allowing everyone to access and comprehend the information in PDF documents.

-Generally Word Documents that you have formatted appropriately and saved as a PDF will be searchable, scannable and legible in its PDF form.
+Generally, Word Documents that you have formatted appropriately and saved as a PDF will be searchable, scannable and legible in its PDF form.
 Once you have made the PDF, it’s always good to run an accessibility check through Adobe Acrobat.

-For pre-existing PDFs, mediating them is a lot more involved than with web pages and Word Documents.
-There is also the meta-data that needs to be applied to the document for the title as well as the document’s language, read ordering of tagged items, etc. Sometimes you may encounter PDFs that are password protected meaning that unless you know the password, you won’t be able to edit the PDF document to make it accessible.
-Generally we advise staying away from PDFs in favor of other formats like other web pages using HTML or Word Documents.
-But if you want to work at making your PDFs accessible, check out the resources below:
+For pre-existing PDFs, remediating them is a lot more involved and requires a significant amount to fix compared to web pages or other formats.
+There is also the meta-data that needs to be applied to the document for the title as well as the document’s language, read ordering of tagged items, etc. Sometimes you may encounter PDFs that are password protected meaning that unless you know the password, you will not be able to edit the PDF document to make it accessible.
+For all these reasons ATD and the Office for Digital Accessibility strongly advises staying away from using PDFs.